University of Hertfordshire

 Elements of the Law of Contract

-This core module introduces you to the principles of contract at common law and in equity and helps you understand how these principles are applied to agreements.
+This core module introduces you to the principles of contract in common law and equity, and helps you understand how these principles are applied to agreements.
 It covers core topics such as formation of contracts, capacity to contract and privity, performance and breach of contract and remedies for breach of contract.

 Malaysian Legal System & Malaysian Constitution Law

 This module introduces you to the central institutions within the Malaysian Legal System and helps you appreciate as well as understand the Federal Constitution of Malaysia through the study of the Constitution and the historical context behind it with significant references to case laws and relevant legislations.